Part of speech: noun

 Did you Know?

-A littérateur is someone knowledgable about literature.
-If you want to find someone who loves literature, however, you would look for a bibliophile.
-They just might be one and the same!
+A littérateur is someone knowledgeable about literature.
+If you want to find someone who loves books, you would look for a bibliophile.
+It is possible to find a collector of rare books, for example, who doesn't know the material well, but a littérateur and a bibliophile are likely more often one and the same.